The secret is:

 I am so tired of seeing article after article written by some self proclaimed pundit sitting in some ivory tower that has an opinion on how we should do our engineering.
-These MSMEs.
-PHDs and InfoTech PLM managers have never checked out a part number, modeled an assembly, created the documentation or parts list, released it into the system, investigated problems, done a revision, etc and now are in charge of our engineering system?
+These MSMEs, PHDs and InfoTech PLM Gurus have never checked out a part number, modeled an assembly, created the documentation or parts list, released it into the system, investigated problems, done a revision, etc and now are in charge of our engineering system?
 Virtually having no applicable knowledge.
 They have no professional experience on any 3D CAD system.
 Yet, they are telling those of us that work everyday designing functional parts how we should do it.
-Sadly, the industry leaders listen to them, making our engineering world more convoluted and chaotic.
+Sadly, the industry leaders listen to them along with the major MCAD vendors, making our engineering world more convoluted and chaotic.

 PART NUMBERS are truly too simple to complicate.

-In engineering we are not defining a PART number we are defining drawing numbers.
+In engineering we are not defining a PART number we are defining drawing or document number.
 They do not become actual part numbers until the parts are made.
-But for this article we will use part numbers and know that there is always a drawing.
+But for this article we will use part numbers and know that there is always a drawing or document.

 Why do we use part numbers?

 I always reference Boeing.
 How many supports, stringers, hat sections and frames do we have in an airplane?
 Can you imagine the confusion?